-Accessory Dwelling Unit (ADU)- Shall have the same meaning as defined by paragraph (4) of subdivision (j)(1) of Government Code (GC) §65852.2.
+Accessory Dwelling Unit (ADU)- Shall have the same meaning as defined by subdivision (j)(1) of Government Code (GC) §65852.2.

-Activity- An eligible use of Program funds that can be either a Project or a Local Program.
+Activity- An eligible use of Program funds that can be either a Homeownership Development Project or a Local Program.